djxda/telegram-views-increaser/README.md

 - Utilize proxies for enhanced anonymity
 - Easy-to-use script
 - Works Good On Low End Windows PC

+## How You Can Contribute

+- ⭐ **Star** this repository if you like what you see.
+It helps me know that my work is appreciated and encourages me to keep improving it.

+- 📢 **Follow** me on GitHub for updates on this project and more exciting projects in the future.
+I love sharing my work and connecting with fellow developers!

 ## Installation

 1. Download the repository by clicking the "Code" button above and selecting "Download ZIP."